zdravkov/kendo-docs/api/javascript/ui/grid.md

 ### pageable.pageSizes `Boolean|Array` *(default: false)*

-If set to `true` the pager will display a dropdown list which allows the user to pick a page size.
-By default the page size dropdown list is not displayed.
+If set to `true` the pager will display a DropDownList which allows the user to pick a page size.
+By default the page size DropDownList is not displayed.

 Can be set to an array with the available page sizes.

-#### Example - show the page size dropdown
+#### Example - show the page size DropDownList

     <div id="grid"></div>
     <script>